Limban Resort Tadoba logo

 Phones are not permitted on safari.
 This is a forest department regulation applied at every gate in Tadoba without exception.
 Beyond compliance, it genuinely improves the experience: the jungle rewards presence, not scrolling.

 On clothing: avoid white entirely.
-Tadoba's famous red basaltic dust coats everything by mid-morning, and it will find its way onto whatever you're wearing regardless.
+Tadoba's famous red basaltic dust coats everything by mid-morning.
 Earth tones — olive, khaki, muted brown — are practical and blend into the landscape.
-By the end of the drive, that red dust on your clothes is about as honest a souvenir as Tadoba gives you.

 There is no hard minimum age set by the forest department.
-A previous rule excluding children under 10 was lifted in 2020, so families with young children are fully permitted to visit if accompanied.
+A previous rule excluding children under 10 was lifted in 2020, so families with young children are fully permitted if accompanied.

 Safaris with young children work very well.
-Our naturalists are used to calibrating the experience: a vehicle with young children gets different commentary and a different pace to one with photographers, but neither misses the essentials.
-Children tend to be remarkably quiet in the jungle when something is happening; the forest has a way of holding attention that screens usually can't compete with.
+Our guides are used to calibrating the experience: a vehicle with young children gets different commentary and a different pace to one with photographers.
+Children tend to be remarkably quiet in the jungle when something is happening.

-For seniors or guests with mobility considerations, our vehicles are manageable.
-There's a step up to board and the tracks can be uneven, but we've never had a guest tell us it stopped them enjoying the drive.
-Let us know in advance and we'll make sure the right vehicle and naturalist are assigned.
+For seniors or guests with mobility considerations, there is a step up to board and the tracks can be uneven, but we've never had a guest tell us it stopped them enjoying the drive.
+Let us know in advance and we'll make sure the right vehicle and guide are assigned.

 The honest answer is that Tadoba safaris are as safe as they are wild, and that combination is what makes them work.
-Tadoba's tigers are well habituated to safari vehicles.
-They are not threatened by them, and they do not treat guests as prey.
-Decades of low-impact, regulated tourism have produced animals that will walk alongside a stationary Gypsy, rest near the track, or cross the road in front of you entirely unbothered.
+Tadoba's tigers are well habituated to safari vehicles; decades of low-impact, regulated tourism have produced animals that will walk alongside a stationary Gypsy entirely unbothered.
 That habituation is the foundation of safety.

-On top of that, every safari operates within a strict framework: forest department-certified naturalists, vehicles that never leave designated tracks, established safe-approach distances that your guide enforces without exception.
-Our vehicles carry full medical kits and emergency communication equipment on every drive, and our naturalists undergo continuous training in both wildlife behaviour and guest safety.
+On top of that, every safari operates within a strict framework: forest department-certified guides, vehicles that never leave designated tracks, and safe-approach distances enforced without exception.
+Our vehicles carry full medical kits and emergency communication equipment on every drive.

 In nearly a decade of safaris at Tadoba, we have never had a safety incident involving wildlife.